MasterMindSudo/turbo-budget/README.md

 npm start
 ```

+## Budget Page

+The budget page, located at `/groups/[groupId]/budget`, provides a dynamic view of the current month's spending compared against a 6-month rolling average.
+This allows users to gauge their spending habits against their recent history rather than a fixed, arbitrary limit.

+### Benchmark Calculation

+The benchmark is computed as follows:

+1.  **Current Month**: The application fetches the spending snapshot for the current calendar month (e.g., `202506`).
+This snapshot contains the total spend and a breakdown by category.

+2.  **Historical Data**: It then fetches the snapshots for the **previous six full months**.

+3.  **Averaging**: The system calculates the average total spend and the average spend for each category across these six months.
+If data is not available for all six months, the average is based on the number of months for which data exists (from 1 to 6).

+4.  **Visualization**: The UI uses this benchmark to:
+    *   Show whether the current overall spending is higher or lower than the average.
+    *   Display a percentage and absolute dollar difference from the average.
+    *   Highlight which categories are over or under their average spend.
+    *   Plot the current month's spending trend against the 6-month average on a line chart.

+This data is aggregated and kept up-to-date by a Firebase Cloud Function (`aggregateMonthlySpend`) that triggers on any expense creation, update, or deletion.

 ## Firebase Integration (TODO)

 This project uses a client-side context with mock data for UI demonstration.
 To integrate with Firebase, you will need to: